MARCHING COMPASSES (cont'd)

 FPM Holding - Freiberger Präzisionsmechanik

-PROFILE - German company situated in Freiberg (Saxony) (for more information click HERE)
+German company located in Freiberg (Saxony).
+For more information click HERE.

-The company's logo features a mine's entrance with two stars over three mountain summits.
+The manufacturer's logo features a mine's entrance with two stars over three mountain summits.

-The original model hat a bakelite case and an aluminium lid.
+The original model had a bakelite case and an aluminium lid.
 Later products were entirely made of bakelite and the divisions (6000 mils) were clockwise.

 Technical Data